Exclusive: Watch The Trailer For

 "I don't really have anyone I'm close to, either," he answers.
 And that, friends, is what you call a red flag.

-Blame arrives in theaters and VOD on January 5.
+Blame arrives in US cinemas and VOD on January 5 (UK release date TBC).
 Watch the full trailer, below.

 Read These Stories Next: